HMS Temeraire (1798): Art

 Temeraire features in a number of paintings and prints, the earliest commemorating her role in the battle of Trafalgar.
 She can be seen at least partially in paintings of the battle by Clarkson Frederick Stanfield, John Christian Schetky, Nicholas Pocock, Thomas Buttersworth and Thomas Whitcombe.
 A fictionalized depiction of her launch was produced by Philip Burgoyne.
 Later representations of the retired Temeraire were also popular.
 Though no known contemporary image of her in the prison ship role exists, she was painted while a guardship on the Medway in 1833 by Edward William Cooke, and by William Beatson and J. J. Williams while laid up at Rotherhithe in 1838.
 More recently she has been the subject of paintings by Geoff Hunt.
 The most famous painting of Temeraire was made by J. M. W. Turner and titled The Fighting Temeraire tugged to her last Berth to be broken up, 1838.
 Turner depicts Temeraire on her last voyage, towed up the Thames by a small black steam tug as the sun sets (or dawns).
 In choosing his title Turner created an enduring appellation, as previously she had been known to her crew as the "saucy" Temeraire.
 Turner presented it for exhibition at the Royal Academy in 1839 with an accompanying excerpt, slightly altered, of Thomas Campbell's poem Ye Mariners of England.

 The flag which braved the battle and the breeze,no longer owns her.

 Turner's painting achieved widespread critical acclaim, and accolades from the likes of John Ruskin and William Makepeace Thackeray.
 It was Turner's particular favourite; he lent it only once and refused to ever do so again.
 He also refused to sell it at any price, and on his death bequeathed it to the nation.
 It hangs today in the National Gallery, and in 2005 it was voted the nation's favourite painting in a poll organized by BBC Radio 4's Today programme.

 Books

 The Fighting Temeraire is a historical narrative written by Sam Willis and details the "extraordinary story of the mighty Temeraire, the ship behind J. M. W. Turner's iconic painting".
 It includes a detailed history of the ship, history of both the Seven Years' War (1756–1763) and the Napoleonic Wars (1798–1815), and 50 full-color illustrations and 60 black-and-white photographs.

 The Temeraire series is a historical fantasy/alternate history written by Naomi Novik.
 While HMS Temeraire herself is only briefly featured, the ship becomes the namesake of the series' main character, a large black dragon who sees naval and aerial action alongside his British captain.
 The series takes place in an alternate version of the Napoleonic Wars, in which the various nations of the world fight with air forces made up of manned dragons.
-HMS Temeraire appears briefly in the ninth and final book.
+HMS Temeraire appears briefly in the ninth and final book, firing her guns as a salute while the dragon Temeraire and his captain fly off with their dragon legion toward the last battles with Napoleon.